 PBT also saves time and resources.
 The hyperparameter schedule discovered with PBT-trained nets outperformed Waymo’s previous net with half the training time and resources.
 Overall, PBT uses half the computational resources used by random parallel search to efficiently discover better hyperparameter schedules.
 It also saves time for researchers–by incorporating PBT directly into Waymo’s technical infrastructure, researchers from across the company can apply this method with the click of a button, and spend less time tuning their learning rates.
 Since the completion of these experiments, PBT has been applied to many different Waymo models, and holds a lot of promise for helping to create more capable vehicles for the road.

 Contributors: The work described here was a research collaboration between Yu-hsin Chen and Matthieu Devin of Waymo, and Ali Razavi, Ang Li, Sibon Li, Ola Spyra, Pramod Gupta and Oriol Vinyals of DeepMind.
-Advisors to the project include Max Jaderberg, Valentin Dalibard, and Meire Fortunato from DeepMind.
+Advisors to the project include Max Jaderberg, Valentin Dalibard, Meire Fortunato and Jackson Broshear from DeepMind.